 Do you remember when you were young, and you’d hear an older man talking about “kids these days?”
 I do.
 I remember my grandpa talking about how kids these days just don’t respect our seniors anymore, how some of the typical character traits for kids weren’t being taught anymore.
 I’d think, “Does he want us to start calling him Sir or something?
 Maybe he wants us to ring a bell for him every time he speaks?”
 I didn’t know what he was talking about.
 Now that I’ve had a chance to work with some of the next generations of men, I’m the old guy griping about the kids these days.

-The truth is, as culture has evolved over the past 20 to 30 years, some crucial character traits for kids have been lost.
+I see now that as culture has evolved over the past 20 to 30 years, some crucial character traits for kids have been lost.
 The world is actively engaged in a war on good character, erasing traits in a way that will have massive consequences for our kids, the people they love, and society at large.
 We need to emphasize these traits for kids, otherwise they will not only be at the mercy of society but will be a part of its demise.
 Here are 3 traits the world doesn’t want your kid to have.

 Our culture doesn’t value honesty.
 What does it value instead?
 Winning.
 Whether it’s politicians trying to win an election, pro athletes trying to avoid a suspension, or a coach stealing the other team’s play signals, we have decided it’s more valuable to win than it is to be honest.
 In business, we praise dishonesty as shrewdness while honesty comes off as naivete.
 By honesty, I don’t just mean telling the truth, though that’s also a part of it.
 You also need to be the kind of person who wants to tell the truth.
 But it’s still even more than that.
 An honest person doesn’t cheat, whether anyone is looking or not.
 A 2009 study in Ethics & Behavior (Vol. 19, No. 1) says, “Researchers found that nearly 82 percent of a sample of college alumni admitted to engaging in some form of cheating as undergraduates.”
 The same article cites two studies that show how cheating on a test may make the person more likely to “break rules in the workplace, cheat on spouses and engage in illegal activities.”